open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 #### Service name

-On the server process receiving and handling the remote procedure call, the service name provided in `rpc.service` does not necessarily have to match the [`service.name` resource attribute][].
+On the server process receiving and handling the remote procedure call, the service name provided in `rpc.service` does not necessarily have to match the [`service.name`][] or [`peer.service`][] resource attributes.
 One process can expose multiple RPC endpoints and thus have multiple RPC service names.
 From a deployment perspective, as expressed by the `service.*` resource attributes, it will be treated as one deployed service with one `service.name`.

 As an example, given a process deployed as `QuoteService`, this would be the name that goes into the `service.name` resource attribute which applies to the entire process.
 This process could expose two RPC endpoints, one called `CurrencyQuotes` (= `rpc.service`) with a method called `getMeanRate` (= `rpc.method`) and the other endpoint called `StockQuotes`  (= `rpc.service`) with two methods `getCurrentBid` and `getLastClose` (= `rpc.method`).

+Generally, a user SHOULD not set `peer.service` to a fully qualified RPC service name as that will be redundant with `rpc.service`.

 [network attributes]: span-general.md#general-network-connection-attributes
 [net.transport]: span-general.md#nettransport-attribute
-[`service.name` resource attribute]: ../../resource/semantic_conventions/README.md#service
+[`service.name`]: ../../resource/semantic_conventions/README.md#service
+[`peer.service`]: span-general.md#general-remote-service-attributes

 ### Distinction from HTTP spans